If you visit Kaohsiung, explore Shoushan (壽山), the monkey mountain. In this guide, I explain how to get there.

 The Taiwanese Macaque

 The monkeys are Taiwanese Macaques (Macaca Cyclopis) an endemic species of the island, recently introduced also in Japan.
 They reach a maximum weight of 12 kg and are about 50/60 cm long.
 Usually, one family consists of an average of 45 individuals.
-The diet is varied and consists of fruits, leaves, seeds, and other vegetable foods, insects, and small vertebrates.
+Their varied diet includes fruits, leaves, seeds, other vegetable foods, insects, and small vertebrates.

-When the species lived in coastal areas they also liked to feed on crustaceans.
-Unfortunately, the species is considered vulnerable both due to habitat loss and hunting.
+When the species lived in coastal areas, they also liked to feed on crustaceans.
+Unfortunately, the species is considered vulnerable due to habitat loss and hunting.